Deriner Dam and Hydroelectric Power Plant (HEPP), Turkey

 The excavation work was carried out by drilling and blasting using the pre-splitting method.
 The initial sections of the foundation were, however, excavated using a controlled blasting method.
 Pre-stressed anchors were used in some cases.

-Associated infrastructure such as roads, tunnels and bridges are also being constructed as part of the project.
+Associated infrastructure such as roads, tunnels and bridges were also constructed as part of the project.

 Related content